1790–91 United States House of Representatives elections: Maryland

 Under Maryland law for the election for the 1st and 2nd Congresses "candidates were elected at-large but had to be residents of a specific district with the statewide vote determining winners from each district."

 In Maryland, two local factions briefly emerged, the Chesapeake and Potomac (or Potowmack) "parties".
 The Potomac faction, consisting of individuals from the small counties of southern Maryland and the Eastern Shore, aimed to maintain their status by curbing the increasing influence of the city of Baltimore and the more populous counties.
 To do so, they supported the development of the federal city and a canal on the Potomac River to secure their economic future.
 Conversely, the Chesapeake faction advocated for Baltimore's growth.
 Their strategy involved improving the Susquehanna River to channel the lucrative wheat trade from western Maryland and Pennsylvania through Baltimore.
 They also believed that political representation should reflect population growth patterns rather than be defined by the counties.
 They feared that a canal on the Potomac River would undermine Baltimore's prosperity by diverting trade to competitors like Georgetown, the proposed federal city, and Alexandria.

 Temporarily setting aside differences at the national level, the "Chesapeake Ticket" was formed to punish incumbents who had supported the Potomac location for the proposed federal city.
 A "Potomac Ticket" was organized and led by Governor Smallwood.
 Turnout in Baltimore was around 99%, and almost every ballot was cast for the Chesapeake Ticket.
 Statewide, the ticket won an overwhelming majority, securing all six seats.
 This victory threatened the county-based rural oligarchy, prompting the House of Delegates to transition from a mixed system to a district-based system on December 19, 1790.
-Under this new system, all of Baltimore's votes would go to just one representative, Hartford County was grouped with Kent and Cecil Counties, and Anne Arundel County was grouped with Prince George's County and Annapolis.
+Under this new system, all of Baltimore's votes would go to just one representative, Harford County was grouped with Kent and Cecil Counties, and Anne Arundel County was grouped with Prince George's County and Annapolis.
 With the base of the Chesapeake "party" split between three districts, the Chesapeake faction would disappear.
 The political pattern created by this division would, however, "linger on indefinitely."